 Autumn seems to be a time when the area celebrates what is produced locally.
 Festivals with a focus on food and drinks are extremely popular with the locals who attend a variety of events and each with their own way of showcasing the region.

 The three best known are:

-Moutere Hills Sarau Festival & Country market ( Upper Moutere) 2nd Feb http://www.saraufestival.co.nz/ They are a small ( but growing), family friendly country fair with a focus towards local food and drink.
+Moutere Hills Sarau Festival & Country market ( Upper Moutere) 2nd Feb http://www.saraufestival.co.nz/ They are a small ( but growing), family-friendly country fair with a focus on local food and drink.

 Nelson Wine & Food Festival 16th Feb 2020 http://www.nwff.co.nz/ This is a larger event than Sarau but still has a laid back atmosphere.

 Marchfest, Founders park, central Nelson, 14th March https://www.marchfest.com/ A friendly beer and music event that kicks off at noon and is all done and dusted by 9.30 pm.

 Any of these events can easily be incorporated into a cycle tour or as an extra day in the beginning, middle or end of a tour.
 Local tour operators should be able to advise how best to enjoy these events.
 It is easy to see why Autumn is such a popular ( if not the most popular) time of the year to enjoy The Great Taste Trail and the surrounding area.